-Learning how to become more productive on a Macbook is necessary if you want to finish your work on time.
+Learning how to become more productive on a Macbook is necessary to finish your work on time.

-People who switch from Windows to macOS need time to get adjusted, but they would like to speed up the process.
+People who switch from Windows to macOS need time to adjust, but they would like to speed up the process.

 If you have been struggling to be efficient while using a Mac, the suggestions below should come in handy.
 Follow them and memorize ways to increase your productivity on the Macbook.

 Suggestion #1 – Crop Pictures